aroberge/reeborg-docs/src/en/basics/while.rst

 first instruction (``do_1()``) inside the code block, continue with all the others until you reach the last instruction (``do_3()``), then
-***loop* back**, or go back, to the test just before the beginning of the block and see if the condition is satisfied; if not, you repeat once again the cycle.
+***loop* back**, or go back, to the test just before the beginning of the block and see if the condition is satisfied; if so, you repeat once again the cycle.
 If the condition never becomes ``False``, you keep repeating and end up with an **infinite loop**.